Js-Brecht/gatsby-plugin-pnpm/README.md

 ### Description

-This plugin will integrate Webpack module & loader resolution for packages installed via `pnpm`.
+This plugin will configure Webpack module & loader resolution for packages installed via `pnpm`.

 When using `pnpm`, building a Gatsby project will fail because `pnpm` uses a unique